astronomer/astro-docs/enterprise/v0.25/10_resources/01_release-notes.md

 To learn more about what versions of key platform components are supported for any given release, read [Version Compatibility Reference](/docs/enterprise/v0.25/resources/version-compatibility-reference).

+### Bypass User Invite Emails via Houston API

+The Houston API `workspaceAddUser` mutation now includes a `bypassInvite` field.
+When this field is set to true, users invited to a Workspace no longer need to first verify their email addresses before accessing the Workspace.
+This type of query can be useful to minimize friction when programmatically inviting many users to your platform.
+For more information, see [Sample Mutations](/docs/enterprise/v0.25/manage-astronomer/houston-api#sample-mutations).

 ### Minor Bug Fixes and Improvements

+- Workspace Admins can now perform CRUD operations on any Deployment within their Workspace, even if they don't have Deployment Admin permissions for the given Deployment.
 - Added the ability to use non-RFC address spaces for Alertmanager.
 - Changed sidecar naming convention from `nginx` to `auth-proxy`.
 - Added `fsGroup` to the Webserver `securityContext` to enable [role assumption](https://docs.aws.amazon.com/eks/latest/userguide/security_iam_service-with-iam.html) for EKS 1.17.